yggdrasil-network/yggdrasil-network.github.io/installation.md

 - [Public Peers](https://github.com/yggdrasil-network/public-peers) — public nodes to connect to
 - [Public Services](services.md) — services running inside the Yggdrasil Network

+**Please remember to check for Yggdrasil updates regularly.** Yggdrasil does not have a built-in method of notifying you when new versions are available.
+You may want to subscribe to the [GitHub Releases Atom feed](https://github.com/yggdrasil-network/yggdrasil-go/releases.atom) or consider [watching the GitHub repository](https://github.com/yggdrasil-network/yggdrasil-go) (a "Custom" watch can be used to subscribe to release notifications only).
+Release notifications are also sent in our [Matrix room](https://matrix.to/#/#yggdrasil:matrix.org).

 ### Linux

 Yggdrasil is well supported on Linux.
 There are a number of distribution packages and additional installation instructions available: